joelong01/secret-sample/README.md

 # add anything that needs to be run when the container is created

 ```
 > This section checks to see if the app is running in Codespaces and if not, adds the GITLAB_TOKEN key to the .env file.
-Note that it isn't set yet - that will happen in *startup.sh*.
+Note that it isn't set yet - that will happen in *onTerminalStart.sh*.
 If there are other secrets to add to the project, add them to the SECRET_SECTION following the pattern above.
 >
 > This script is run every time a terminal is started.  it does the following:
 > 1. load the local environment from local.env